ohrite/circuit-breakers-2024/presentation.md

 > Co-op developers, vendors, and technical assistance from peers can help build that knowledge.

 <!--
-This is Jeff Parr who's been at Ministry of Velocity since 2015.
+This is Jeff Parr, who's been at Ministry of Velocity since 2015.
 Jeff's an entrepreneur with a few decades of experience as a founder

 Jeff's insight is important: the discomfort he's speaking to here is a power dynamic on your team, it exists today and it's the first hump for your group